slam310/Meteor-S3-Progress/README.md

 Forked from original work done by [Lepozepo/S3](https://github.com/Lepozepo/S3).

 ## To Do
-- Complete ability to have folders
+- Complete ability to have folders.
 - Allow end users to set a session variable to nest items within a bucket.
+- Drag-n-drop file upload.
+- Add ability to save files to the servers filesystem.
+This would change the package from being specifically S3 to a more general file upload solution.
+See issue #1.

 ## License
 The MIT License (MIT)